-Harford County Public Schools is utilizing multiple strategies to meet the targets for the distribution of public and private pre-k slots.
+HCPS is utilizing multiple strategies to meet the targets for the distribution of public and private pre-k slots.
 The following are steps HCPS is currently taking to meet the blueprint target.

-- Collaborating, meeting and planning with the Early Childhood Advisory Council, Judy Center Steering Committee, Early Childhood Blueprint team, Maryland Family Alliance and the Harford County Child Care Directors Association. - Hired an eleven-month Early Childhood Teacher Specialist to support public and private prekindergarten. - Created a list of all private providers. - Conducting outreach to private providers. - Establishing open communication between the eligible private provider and the public school system to support students and families. - Identifying public and private programs to participate in the Blueprint expansion. - Meeting with public school leadership and private providers to explain high-quality prekindergarten (Maryland EXCELS/Accreditation) and Blueprint requirements. - Providing technical assistance and consultation services to eligible private providers related to kindergarten readiness, curriculum, professional development, school readiness, and services for student subgroups. - Providing information to the providers about special education, related services, and ELL - Supporting children with IEPs who have community/private preschool as a Least Restrictive Environment on their IEPs through the Community Support team (2 Special Educators, 2 Speech and Language Pathologists and 3 special education paraeducators). - Working with the Facilities department to identify current and needed space in each of our elementary schools to house prekindergarten programs. - Creating a plan and process for a mixed delivery system to inform families (fliers, social media, common pre-k application and building a common pre-k information and application platform).
+- Collaborating, meeting, and planning with the Early Childhood Advisory Council, Judy Center Steering Committee, Early Childhood Blueprint team, Maryland Family Alliance, and the Harford County Child Care Directors Association. - Hired using KRA grant funding an 11-month Early Childhood Teacher Specialist to support public and private pre-k. - Ensure funding is available to continue the Early Childhood Teacher Specialist to support high quality pre-k programming for HCPS and community programs. - Created a list of all private providers. - Conducting outreach to private providers. - Establishing open communication between the eligible private provider and the public school system to support students and families. - Identifying public and private programs to participate in the Blueprint expansion. - Meeting with public school leadership and private providers to explain highquality pre-k (Maryland EXCELS/Accreditation) and Blueprint requirements. - Providing technical assistance and consultation services to eligible private providers related to kindergarten readiness, curriculum, professional development, school readiness, and services for student subgroups. - Providing information to the providers about special education, related services, and EL services. - Supporting children with IEPs who have community/private preschool as a least restrictive environment on their IEPs through the Community Support team (two Special Educators, two Speech and Language Pathologists and three special education paraeducators). - Working with the Facilities department to identify current and needed space in each of our elementary schools to house pre-k programs. - Creating a plan and process for a mixed delivery system to inform families (fliers, social media, common pre-k application, and building a common pre-k information and application platform).

-Harford County Public Schools does anticipate some barriers that may prevent us from meeting the established targets for private slots.
-Below is a list of barriers and strategies to support the process.
+HCPS does anticipate some barriers that may prevent us from meeting the established targets for private slots.